0xAX/linux-insides/Booting/linux-bootstrap-1.md

 '0x10ffef'
 ```

-which is 65520 bytes past the first megabyte.
-Since only one megabyte is accessible in real mode, `0x10ffef` becomes `0x00ffef` with disabled [A20](https://en.wikipedia.org/wiki/A20_line).
+which is `65520` bytes past the first megabyte.
+Since only one megabyte is accessible in real mode, `0x10ffef` becomes `0x00ffef` with disabled [A20 line](https://en.wikipedia.org/wiki/A20_line).

-Ok, now we know about real mode and memory addressing.
-Let's get back to discussing register values after reset:
+Ok, now we know a little bit about real mode and memory addressing in this mode.
+Let's get back to discussing register values after reset.

 The `CS` register consists of two parts: the visible segment selector, and the hidden base address.
 While the base address is normally formed by multiplying the segment selector value by 16, during a hardware reset the segment selector in the CS register is loaded with `0xf000` and the base address is loaded with `0xffff0000`; the processor uses this special base address until `CS` is changed.